Back

 👍 grid, intuitive structure, widgets

-Cryptocurrency still raises red flags and we tackled it partly by making the interaction self-explanatory
+Managing cryptocurrency is challenging and we tackled it partly by making the interaction self-explanatory

-E-wallet is our design case for an online wallet where you buy, keep, transfer and exchange cryptocurrency assets.
+E-wallet is our design case for an online wallet where you can buy, keep, transfer and exchange cryptocurrency assets.
 All the controversy and stress people experience while interacting with financial products impacted UI/UX.
-Widget structure, simple navigation, CTAs on the main screen help mitigate user emotional imbalance.
+Widget structure, simple navigation, and CTAs on the main screen help mitigate user emotional imbalance.

 How to design a web app: 6 steps